paragverma/sentence_completion/README.md

 Exports of `conda env export` and `pip freeze` are inlcuded in the `\environment` directory as `environment.yml` and `requirements.txt` respectively.
 To install required modules using pip `>pip install -r requirements.txt`, or set up new conda environment.txt `>conda env create -f environment.yml`

+#### Important Notes
+Keep the directory structure same as this repository Execute each file from the directory the file is in.
 ### Directory Overview
 - **baseline_and_refinements.py:** This file contains code for the Baseline Model and its Refinements
 - **/bert_experiments:** This  directory contains experiments related to BERT.
 All experiments are in files named *test_<num>.py*.
 More details are given in later sections